auth0/auth0-flutter/auth0_flutter/README.md

 <details>
   <summary>Add scope values</summary>

 Specify [scopes](https://auth0.com/docs/get-started/apis/scopes) to request permission to access protected resources, like the user profile.
-The default scope values are `openid`, `profile` and `email`.
+The default scope values are `openid`, `profile`, and `email`.
 Regardless of the values specified, `openid` is always included.

 ```dart
 final result = await auth0.webAuthentication